 Yet, his presence led to all manner of sensationalist conspiracy theories surrounding the case that has at points impeded investigators' abilities to ensure a factual portrayal of the matter is presented to the public.

-The victims' status as prostitutes meant that much evidence wasn't available to the police, such as from burner phones and witness statements.
+The victims' status as sex workers meant that much evidence wasn't available to the police, such as from burner phones and witness statements.
 Many people were reluctant to talk.

 Sadly, the press and society at large give little interest to those considered "fallen" in a community, such as sex workers, drug addicts and the homeless.
 Their lives are considered unofficially less important than others, and column inches are valuable real estate.
 The lack of coverage given to such women when they go missing only deprives police of tips that may have come in with more publicity.